 The name, address, and birth date of each principal officer, owner, and board member of the proposed Cannabis Establishment.

 A sworn statement that no principal officer, owner, or board member has been convicted of a violent felony offense in the previous ten (10) years in any jurisdiction.

+Evidence that the Cannabis Establishment will be in compliance with Department regulations.

 Any additional information requested by the City.